ortegamarcel/fvtt-gwent/README.md

 * If a deck contains more than 10 dice, it will **take the best 10 dice (d12 > d10 > d8 > ...)**.
 I don't know if some other logic would be nicer/better.
 Let me know what you think, by creating an issue [here](https://github.com/ortegamarcel/fvtt-gwent/issues).
 * **There are no "Easy", "Normal" or "Hard" options available**.
 Instead I recommend to create some predefined decks with different difficulties and use them the same as players would.
 A feature is planned, where you can easily configure these predefined decks to easily add them to games.
 So basically you can then configure as many difficulties as you want.
 * **There are no faction bonuses/deck types yet**.
 You can select it, but it has no effect for now.
 But that will be added in future.
 I might adapt these bonuses slightly for balancing purposes.
-* For now, **player2 always begins**.
-Due to time issues, I could't make it randomly, but I will change that asap.

 ## 1.2.
 Start a Game
 Here I will explain how two players can play against each other or against the GM.
 Also, additional features like resetting the board and playing multiple matches in a row.